The Clear Edge

 Solution:

-For expense patterns: Separate recurring expenses (predictable) from one-time expenses (irregular).
-Forecast recurring expenses weekly.
-Add one-time expenses only when confirmed.
+For expense patterns: separate recurring expenses (predictable) from one-time expenses (irregular), forecast the recurring items weekly, and only add one-time expenses when they are confirmed.

-Expected improvement: Forecast accuracy should reach 80%+ within 4 weeks of implementing these corrections.
+Expected improvement: forecast accuracy should reach 80% or more within 4 weeks of applying these corrections.

 Problem 5: Reserves won’t build past $15K–$20K

-Symptoms: Allocating 25% to reserves, but the balance plateaus.
-Every time it hits $20K, something happens, and it drops back to $15K.
+Symptoms: you allocate 25% to reserves, but the balance flattens; every time it reaches $20K, something happens and it drops back to $15K.

 Diagnosis: